 It looks deceptively easy, but try it!
 You’ll find it takes a good bit of practice.

 Seated below the rod like a spinning reel, they orient the line in the direction of travel.
-They also feature very large spools, massively reducing memory and allow for very accurate casts.
+They also feature very large spools, massively reducing memory and allow for very high casting accuracy.

 Much more popular in Europe than in the U.S., centerpin reels offer unbeatable durability, in part due to outstanding construction and materials, but also because they offer mechanical simplicity.